 Current legislation prohibits the use of the "Temporary Spare" tire other than as a temporary replacement for a punctured tire.
 It must be replaced as soon as possible by a standard tire.
 Road holding and handling may be affected with the "Temporary Spare" in use.
 Do not exceed 50 mph (80 km/h).
-Do not drive farther than 50 miles (80 km) on pg.
-110 Changing wheels
+Do not drive farther than 50 miles (80 km) on a temporary spare tire.